Unionists

 and only 1 percent voted DUP.

-- The cause must surely be because the DUP and UUP make no effort to woo the Catholic
+The cause is because the DUP and UUP do not make the effort to woo the Catholic

 unionist vote.

-Indeed, they do everything they can to alienate the Catholic unionists.
+Indeed, they often seem to do everything they can to alienate the Catholic unionists.

 But the Catholic unionists' votes (perhaps 50,000 votes in all)